tirthajyoti/pydbgen/README.rst

 * Company, Job title, phone number, license plate Customization choices are following:

-- **real_email**: If ``TRUE`` and if a person's name is also included in the fields, a realistic email will be generated corresponding to the name of the person.
+- ``real_email``: If ``True`` and if a person's name is also included in the fields, a realistic email will be generated corresponding to the name of the person.
 For example, ``Tirtha Sarkar`` name with this choice enabled, will generate emails like ``TSarkar21@gmail.com`` or ``Sarkar.Tirtha@att.net``.
-- **real_city**: If ``TRUE``, a real US city's name will be picked up from a list (included as a text data file with the installation package).
+- ``real_city``: If ``True``, a real US city's name will be picked up from a list (included as a text data file with the installation package).
 Otherwise, a fictitious city name will be generated.
-- **phone_simple**: If ``TRUE``, a 10 digit US number in the format xxx-xxx-xxxx will be generated.
+- ``phone_simple``: If ``True``, a 10 digit US number in the format xxx-xxx-xxxx will be generated.
 Otherwise, an international number with different format may be returned.

-``db_file``: Name of the database where the ``TABLE`` will be created or updated.
+- ``db_file``: Name of the database where the ``TABLE`` will be created or updated.
 Default database name will be chosen if not specified by user.

-``table_name``: Name of the table, to be chosen by user.
+- ``table_name``: Name of the table, to be chosen by user.
 Default table name will be chosen if not specified by user.

-``primarykey``: User can choose a PRIMARY KEY from among the various fields.
+- ``primarykey``: User can choose a PRIMARY KEY from among the various fields.
 If nothing specified, the first data field will be made PRIMARY KEY.
 If user chooses a field, which is not in the specified list, an error will be thrown and no table will be generated.

  **Code example**::